 Below: 1st photo - The phyllaries of the flowerhead are in several series, linear (4-6mm long) with dark green centers.
+Below them on the stalk are 1 to 3 small leaf-like bracts.
 2nd photo - Stem leaves are longest at mid-stem, may have a tooth or be entire.
 3rd photo - A characteristic of this species is that dead leaves on the stem assume a spiral curl.

 Below: The seed is a dry flat cypsela that has a tuft of hair for wind dispersion.
 These seed heads are rounded and look like small dandelion seed heads.